Unvvanted/CyberSeruityProjects.github.io/index.md

   2. created a decryption scriped in python
 ![Octocat](decrypt.png)

+ I made this randome ware so I can use it for my Malware analysis Lab

 # Project 4: Malware analysis Lab

 In this project I created a iolated malware analysis enviorment